-Symbol Name Description of Symbol ••• Manufacturer Indicates the medical device manufacturer. س Date of Manufacturer Indicates the date when the medical device was manufactured. \subseteq Use-by date Indicates the date after which the medical device is not to be used.
+Symbol Name Description of Symbol Manufacturer Indicates the medical device manufacturer. ~~ Date of Manufacturer Indicates the date when the medical device was manufactured. \Box Use-by date Indicates the date after which the medical device is not to be used.
 LOT Batch code Indicates the manufacturer's batch code so that the batch or lot can be identified.
+EC REP European Authorized Representative Designated point of contact to represent a non European Union (EU) manufacturer within the EU.
 REF Catalogue number Indicates the manufacturer's catalogue number so that the medical device can be identified.
-SN Serial number Indicates the manufacturer's serial number so that a specific medical device can be identified. Ţ Fragile, handle with care Indicates a medical device that can be broken or damaged if not handled carefully.
+MD Medical Device Indicates that the device is a medical device.

-Symbol Name Description of Symbol Keep dry Indicates a medical device that needs to be protected from moisture.
-Temperature limit Indicates the temperature limits to which the medical device can be safely exposed (upper and lower limits of temperature are indicated adjacent to the upper and lower horizontal lines). Ø Humidity limitation Indicates the range of humidity to which the medical device can be safely exposed (humidity limitation indicated adjacent to the upper and lower horizontal lines).
-2 Do not re-use (Single use) Indicates a medical device that is intended for one use, or for use on a single patient during a single procedure. []i Consult instructions for use Indicates the need for the user to consult the instructions for use.
-(3) Follow instructions for use Refer to accompanying documents for further detailed instructions and information. Λ Warning Refer to accompanying documents for warnings.
+Symbol Name Description of Symbol SN Serial number Indicates the manufacturer's serial number so that a specific medical device can be identified. Ţ Fragile, handle with care Indicates a medical device that can be broken or damaged if not handled carefully. Ť Keep dry Indicates a medical device that needs to be protected from moisture.
+X Temperature limit Indicates the temperature limits to which the medical device can be safely exposed (upper and lower limits of temperature are indicated adjacent to the upper and lower horizontal lines).
+Humidity limitation Indicates the range of humidity to which the medical device can be safely exposed (humidity limitation indicated adjacent to the upper and lower horizontal lines).
+9 Atmospheric pressure limitation Indicates the atmospheric pressure limits to which the medical device can be safely exposed.

-Symbol Name Description of Symbol C€ CE Label Indicates that the product complies with the requirements of the Medical Device Directive 93/42/EEC June 1993.
+Symbol Name Description of Symbol 8 Do not re-use (Single use) Indicates a medical device that is intended for one use, or for use on a single patient during a single procedure. Ĩ Consult instructions for use Indicates the need for the user to consult the instructions for use.
+8 Mandatory action: refer to instruction manual Indicates that the instruction manual must be read General warning sign Indicates a general warning CE CE Label Indicates that the product complies with the requirements of the Medical Device Directive 93/42/ EEC June 1993 or Medical Device Regulation MDR EU 2017/745.
 If applicable, the 4-digit Notified Body number is added near or below the CE symbol.
-R Prescription only Caution: Federal Law (U.S.) restricts these devices to sale by or on the order of a physician. \triangle Caution Refer to accompanying documents for further details. c UL) us UL Label Declaration of conformity of the equipment Keep out of reach of children Keep out of reach of children 8 Do not swallow Do not swallow Contact Gel.
-Avoid contact with eyes Avoid contact with eyes
+R Prescription only Caution: Federal Law (U.S.) restricts these devices to sale by or on the order of a physician.
+Caution Refer to accompanying documents for warnings and precautions